MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 10. You can use the defaults for the remaining settings.
 11. To validate the connection, try to ping the remote endpoint IP address from one of the virtual machines on the VM network.

-## Set up remote sites for IPSec and GRE connections
+## Configure IPsec and GRE Connections on the remote site

 On the remote peer device, use the  **VM network endpoint IP address** from the VMM UI as destination Address while setting up the IPSec\GRE connection.